-Employees who are regularly scheduled to work forty hours (40) per work week are eligible to receive sick leave in accordance with the provision of this policy.
+Employees who are scheduled to work forty hours (40) per work week are eligible to receive sick leave in accordance with the provision of this policy.
 Employees who are regularly scheduled for at least twenty hours (20) weekly but less than forty (40) hours will be eligible for pro-rated sick leave.

-A. Employees shall be entitled to sick leave with pay on the basis of the formula given below and computed at the end of each completed month of service:
+A. Employees shall accrue sick leave with pay on the basis of the formula given below and computed on a weekly basis: